hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 | Google Men's Short Sleeve Badge Tee Charcoal | 3 |

-*Findings & Recommendations*
+***Findings & Recommendations***
-- Findings:
+- **Findings:**
   + Customers who bought "YouTube Men's Vintage Henley" in July 2017 frequently purchased Google-branded apparel (Sunglasses and various Tees), indicating strong brand affinity or cross-brand appeal.
   + The presence of SPF-15 Slim & Slender Lip Balm suggests a smaller but notable interest in personal care items alongside apparel, hinting at lifestyle-oriented buying behavior.
   + Multiple apparel items ordered together (hoodies, tees) indicate opportunities for bundled or outfit-based promotions.
-- Recommendations: Leverage these insights to create targeted cross-sell bundles and personalized product recommendations to increase average order value and boost sales
+- **Recommendations:** Leverage these insights to create targeted cross-sell bundles and personalized product recommendations to increase average order value and boost sales
   + Create targeted bundles combining the Vintage Henley with popular Google apparel to increase average order value in July 2017.
   + Introduce cross-category recommendations featuring personal care products like lip balm to leverage lifestyle buying patterns.
   + Use co-purchase data to personalize email campaigns and onsite recommendations, focusing on Google and YouTube branded products to boost repeat purchases.
 </details>

 <details>
-  <summary>📊 <strong>Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
+  <summary>🚀 <strong>Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase</strong></summary>
 ****

-*Purpose*: Evaluate drop-off rates at each step -> understand where customers drop in the conversion funnel, thereby evaluating the effectiveness of each step and prioritizing improving the experience at points with the highest drop-off rates
+***Purpose***: Evaluate drop-off rates at each step -> understand where customers drop in the conversion funnel, thereby evaluating the effectiveness of each step and prioritizing improving the experience at points with the highest drop-off rates

 ```sql
 with